palantir/python-language-server/README.rst

 Python Language Server
 ======================

-A Python 2.7 implementation of the `Language Server Protocol`_ making use of Jedi_, pycodestyle_, Pyflakes_ and YAPF_.
+A Python 2.7 and 3.6 implementation of the `Language Server Protocol`_ making use of Jedi_, pycodestyle_, Pyflakes_ and YAPF_.

 Features
 --------